 The story of Advocacy Law Alliance (ALA) began in Tamworth (Advocacy Northwest) and Newcastle (Self Advocacy Newcastle) NSW in 1985 where a small group of locals set up an association to advocate for people with a disability.

 In 1994 Disability Advocacy Service Hunter (DASH) was established in Newcastle NSW to advocate for all people with a disability and mental illness.
 In 2006 DASH and Advocacy Northwest joined forces to become Disability Advocacy NSW (DA) and gradually expanded to cover the Mid North Coast region.

 Mid North Coast advocates found that the region was one of the few in NSW that did not have a community legal centre that could ensure disadvantaged people (including people with a disability) get fair access to justice.
 DA advocates worked over a number of years with local groups to research the legal need and gather relevant evidence to show that a community legal centre should be based on the Mid North Coast.

 ALA operates in the regional and rural areas of the Hunter, Mid North Coast, Central West, Nepean-Blue Mountains, Central Coast and New England, Western NSW and Far West regions of New South Wales, Australia.
 The service geographically covers around two thirds of NSW.
-ALA has offices in Newcastle, Paramatta/Windsor, Port Macquarie, Tamworth, Armidale, Coffs Harbour, Taree, Dubbo, Broken Hill, Bathurst and Armidale.
+ALA has offices in Newcastle, Paramatta, Valley Heights, Port Macquarie, Tamworth, Armidale, Coffs Harbour, Taree, Dubbo, Broken Hill, Bathurst and Armidale.